Skip to main content

 Learner’s Permit

 Before beginning any behind the wheel training, your teen must hold a valid Virginia Learner’s Permit.
 The learner’s permit can be obtained at age 15 years and 6 months after passing a two-part knowledge exam at the DMV.
-They must carry this permit at all times during BTW lessons.
+They must carry this permit at all times during behind the wheel lessons.

 Driver Education (Classroom Theory)

-Your teen must complete a Virginia-approved Driver Education course before starting behind the wheel lessons.
+Your teen must complete a Virginia-approved driver education course before starting behind the wheel lessons.
 This classroom portion covers traffic laws, road signs, safe driving habits, and the responsibilities of being a licensed driver.
-Driver Education is a prerequisite for BTW training, so it must be finished first.
+Driver education is a prerequisite for behind the wheel training, so it must be finished first.

 Seven Behind the Wheel Appointments

-Virginia requires teens to complete 7 behind the wheel appointments with a DMV-certified driving school.
+Virginia DMV requires seven driving sessions and seven observation sessions.
+At Abba, those are scheduled as 7 appointments with a DMV-certified driving school.
 Each appointment lasts at least 1 hour and 40 minutes and is structured as follows:

 • 50 minutes of driving: Your teen drives with the instructor, practicing essential skills such as turning, lane changes, parking, highway driving, and navigating intersections.